funkymonkeymonk/dockerfiles/README.md

-# dockerfiles
+# Dockerfiles

-> A collection of dockerfiles to create containers
+> A list of my commonly used dockerfiles

-[Docker](http://docker.io) is an open source project to pack, ship and run any application as a lightweight container.
-These *dockerfiles* build containers that can be run almost anywhere with isolation and repeatability guarentees.
+Many of these containers were originaly authored by Nekroze.
+Check the MAINTAINER on each dockerfile to see it's origin.